pluralsight/guides/draft/html-css/semantic-html/article.md

     </nav>
 </header>
 ```
-The navigation can be put inside the *header*, like in the example above, but it also can be added below the *header*, so this code is also valid:
+but, it can be placed outside of the *header* section, so this code is also valid:

 ``` HTML
 <header>